galetaire/spahousing/pages/posts/wages.md

 - **Evolution of wages**: the _ideal wage_ is defined as "the wage that allows you to completely pay off your mortgage with 5 years of full wage".
   - **Left axis (bars)**: the standard wage represents the net disposable income averaged for those over 18 years of age, Spain, in euros.
   - **Right axis (line)**: average mortgage amount, Spain, in euros.
+- **Observation**: Convergence and divergence cycles are found.
+Divergence implies that housing prices grow faster than wages, and convergence the opposite (2003 to 2007 = divergence; 2008 to 2013 = convergence; 2014 to 2021 = divergence).

 [![Salario ideal](/images/wageratio.png)](/images/wageratio.png)